 Our beginnings at Dinas Oleu

 Mrs Talbot was born in 1824 in Bridgwater, Somerset.
-She moved to Ty'n-y-Ffynon, on the slopes of Dinas Oleu, following her husband’s death, George Tertius Talbot in 1873 and devoted herself to local philanthropic work.
+She later moved to her home called Ty'n-y-Ffynon on the slopes of Dinas Oleu.
+Following her husband’s death, in 1873 she devoted herself to local philanthropic work.

 Mrs Talbot’s earlier work